saibotsivad/svelte-progress-bar/README.md

 }
 ```

-## other styles
+## Other Styles

-If you are using some type of navbar at the top of the page, like
-Bootstrap's, it is likely that you will need to change the z-index
-to get the progress bar to appear over the navbar:
+If you are using some type of navbar at the top of the page, like Bootstrap's, it is likely that you will need to change the z-index to get the progress bar to appear over the navbar:

 ```css
 .svelte-progress-bar {